 3.1.3 Educational activities.
 The activities featured in the research studies analysed can also be seen in Table 2.
-Most studies used imitation games and prompts to motivate the children to initiate a social interaction with the robot (Billard et al., 2007; Golestan et al., 2017; Kozima et al., 2005a, 2005b; Lathan and Malley, 2001; Leo et al., 2015; Lewis et al., 2016; Robins et al., 2003; Shamsuddin et al., 2012b), however, these type of activities are more relevant for children with ASC than for children with LD, especially for those with SLD or PMLD.
+Most studies used imitation games and prompts to motivate the children to initiate a social interaction with the robot (Billard et al., 2007; Golestan et al., 2017; Kozima, Nakagawa and Yano, 2005; Kozima, Nakagawa and Yasuda, 2005; Lathan and Malley, 2001; Leo et al., 2015; Lewis et al., 2016; Robins et al., 2003; Shamsuddin, Yussof, Ismail, Mohamed, et al., 2012), however, these type of activities are more relevant for children with ASC than for children with LD, especially for those with SLD or PMLD.
 For these activities the children were generally able to interact independently with the robot, although supervised by a teacher, and with a researcher controlling the robot in most cases.
 Two of the studies involved building and programming a robot using a graphical interface (Karna-Lin et al., 2006; Virnes et al., 2008).
 This was reported as challenging and required more support from teachers, with some students indicating that they would prefer the use of a remote control or buttons to control the robot rather than having to program it on the given computer interface.
-Only a few studies included activities focused on helping the children develop other skills such as choice-making, cause and effect, or motor skills (Aslam et al., 2016; Standen et al., 2014c; Wainer et al., 2014).
-We believe that the lack of an appropriate and wide enough range of activities might be a decisive factor for schools and teachers when deciding whether acquiring a robot will offer sufficient value-for-money.
+Only a few studies included activities focused on helping the children develop other skills such as choice-making, cause and effect, or motor skills (Aslam et al., 2016; Standen, Brown, Roscoe, et al., 2014; Wainer et al., 2014).
+It is possible that the lack of an appropriate and wide enough range of activities might be a decisive factor for schools and teachers when deciding whether acquiring a robot will offer sufficient value-for-money.